 Repo - Source code repository to store code and documentation for software hosted on the web, such as GitHub.

-Web Team – The project development team creating the web interface to create/manipulate templates for forms that end users would customize and to host the software’s documentation.

 2. Organization

 The Form Scriber project consists of an overall project manager, DSO team, DialogFlow team and Mobile team.
 Each application team has a project manager, developers and testers.
 All teams are led by the project coordinator and project sponsors.